garyexplains/examples/compiler_test/README.md

 I made a video about it here: https://youtu.be/8e7IdHG5fhQ

 The problem seems to be the Visual Studio C/C++ compiler.
-Specifically, I am using "Microsoft (R) C/C++ Optimizing Compiler Version 19.24.28314 for x64"
+Specifically, I am using "Microsoft (R) C/C++ Optimizing Compiler Version 19.24.28314 for x64".
+I am also seeing similar behavior when Visual Studio cross-compiles for Windows on Arm (i.e. ARM64).

 Here is some source code which on my machine highlights the problem.